The Complete Guide to Notebook Binding Methods

 2. Perfect Binding

-Perfect binding is a method where the cover and pages are seamlessly attached, commonly used for catalogs, booklets, and brochures.
-The pages are gathered, roughed up at the spine, and attached to a wraparound cover with strong adhesive.
-Once the glue sets, the book remains tightly bound.
+Perfect binding is a popular method where the cover and pages are seamlessly attached, making it a common choice for catalogs, booklets, and brochures.
+Using a strong adhesive, the pages are gathered and affixed to a wraparound cover.
+This method ensures a tightly bound book once the glue sets.

 Features